New York Intellectuals

-Norman Mailer, Seymour Martin Lipset, Mary McCarthy, Dwight Macdonald, William Phillips, Norman Podhoretz, Philip Rahv, Harold Rosenberg, Isaac Rosenfeld, Delmore Schwartz, Susan Sontag, Harvey Swados, Diana Trilling, Lionel Trilling, and Robert Warshow.

-Many of these intellectuals were educated at City College of New York ("Harvard of the Proletariat"), New York University, and Columbia University in the 1930s, and associated in the next two decades with the left-wing political journals Partisan Review and Dissent, as well as the then-left-wing but later neoconservative-leaning journal Commentary.
+Many of these intellectuals were educated at City College of New York ("Harvard of the Proletariat"), New York University, and Columbia University in the 1930s, and associated in the next two decades with the left-wing political journals Partisan Review, Dissent, and the then-left-wing but later neoconservative-leaning journal Commentary.
 Writer Nicholas Lemann has described these intellectuals as "the American Bloomsbury".

-Some, including Kristol, Hook, and Podhoretz, later became key figures in the development of Neoconservatism.
+Some, including Kristol, Sidney Hook, and Norman Podhoretz, later became key figures in the development of neoconservatism.

+Members

+Writers often identified as members of this group include: